DeutscheBahnAG/components/packages/react/src/list/README.md

 ### Outer lines

-This option adds an addional line above and below the whole list (incl. extra padding).
+This option adds an additional line above and below the whole list (incl. extra padding).

 ```jsx
 <List children={['1', '2']} />